 Day 5 in Cuba – explore more Havana

-TIP If you’ve been struggling to communicate with business back home they have phones here you can rent.
-A whole line of them labelled for different countries so they are clearly used to it.
+TIP If you’ve been struggling to communicate with businesses back home they have phones here you can rent.
+A whole line of them is labelled for different countries so they are clearly used to it.
 The Wi-Fi here is also very good.

-Which means “the slope” in Spanish, is the last stretch of the famous Call 23 leading up to the center of Vedado.
+Which means “the slope” in Spanish, is the last stretch of the famous Call 23 leading up to the centre of Vedado.

 Built in 1930, the location primarily was used for a battery of canyons that protected the city from attack.
 In the 1950s, this was the area where many of the city’s highest buildings were built and today is home to many hotels, clubs and shops.

 The country’s most famous ice cream shop is Coppelia.
 This is a real contrast to Old Havana and is very much about the ‘new’.

 Hamel Alley, Centro